shoyo-shashwat/shoyo-shashwat/README.md

 📌 **Current Focus:**

-* **PROBLEM MAP**:A collaborative project on building an AI-powered civic issue mapping platform designed to track, classify, and report local problems in real time.
+* **AREAPULSE**:A collaborative project on building an AI-powered civic issue mapping platform designed to track, classify, and report local problems in real time.

 ---